bisaria/DataCleaningAssignment/README.md

         names(tidydata)<-gsub("^timeDomain","avgTimeDomain", names(tidydata))
         names(tidydata)<-gsub("^frequencyDomain","avgFrequencyDomain", names(tidydata))

+  * Write tidy data to a text file.

+        write.table(tidydata, file = "tidyData.txt", row.names = FALSE, col.names = TRUE)

-  * Fucntion `run_analysis` returns the `tidydata` created.
+  * Function `run_analysis` returns the `tidydata` created.

 ### Tidy Data Set Information

   * Tidy data set summarises the mean and standard deviations of the time and frequency domain features of gravitational and body motion components of the  sensor signals for each observation.
-  * It presents the average of each such features  for each activity and each subject.
+  * It presents the average of each such features  for each activity and each volunteer.
+Since 6 activities performed by each of 30 volunteers, there are 180 data rows in total.

   * Variables:

+    * Total number of variables: 20
-    * Subject: range 1:30, represents group of 30 volunteers on whom experimnts where carried out.
+    * Subject: range 1:30, represents group of 30 volunteers on whom experiments where carried out.
-    * Activity: activities performed by each subject
+    * Activity: activities performed by each volunteer

               WALKING
               WALKING_UPSTAIRS